SahibSodhi/Leverage-Music-Playlist-on-Cloud/README.md

-# GaanaSuno
-#Author: Martial Himanshu
-#version: V1.0
+# Leverage Music Playlist on Cloud

-GaanaSuno is an application that lets users upload, store and play all of your music from the cloud.
-Additionally, a user can comment and share their favorite song with family &friends.
+This is an application that lets users upload, store and play all of your music from the cloud.
+Additionally, a user can comment and share their favorite song with family and friends.
 ## Technologies used
 1. Python programming
 2. MySql(ORM)